Ormenis mixta, Chamaemelum mixtum, or Ormenis multicaulis

 The different Chamomile Oils that we carry…

 Blue Chamomile essential oil has a high content of azulene, the active organic compound of chamomile, which bears a blue color.
-Azulene has anti-inflammatory, skin healing properties.
 This oil is most suitable as an ingredient for skin care products.
 Blue chamomile is derived from the German chamomile plant, which is an upright growing annual.
-There are German chamomile plants that were breed for a high azulene content to use in the manufacturing of medicinal chamomile products.

-Roman Chamomile essential oil is used for its skin healing properties in the manufacturing of body care products, as well as for aromatherapy.
+Roman Chamomile essential oil is used in body care recipes, as well as for aromatherapy.
 It has a very pleasant, soothing, apple-like aroma.
 The Roman chamomile plant is a low growing, perennial ground cover.

 Blends Well With